 We left Otun and drove as far as a town called Santa Rosa de Cabale where we stopped at a just opening bakery for breakfast and coffee and to purchase food for later in the day.
 What a joy it is to be able to sit out in the open on a warm early morning, so very different to the UK!
 Then it was back into the vehicle and we drove out of Santa Rosa, carefully avoiding a cow wandering around in the road although judging by the locals attitude this was nothing unusual.
-Everyone, motorbikes, cars and us just drove round it.
+Everyone, motorbikes, cars and us just drove round the indifferent cow.

 Juan followed the road as it wound ever upwards towards the mountains and leaving the tarmac road at the town limits we were back on the usual rutted and uneven surface that seems standard for roads anywhere outside of towns or cities in Colombia.
 The road rose ever higher in sinuous curves round the mountain side.
-Juan was in rally mode as we ascended at a fair rate but speed was of the essence as we had to be at a particular location as early as possible to see a very rare bird indeed.
-We caught up with another two 4x4's also ferrying birders up the mountain to see the same rare bird.
+Juan was in rally mode as we ascended at a fair rate but speed was of the essence as we had to be at a particular location as early as possible to see a very rare bird indeed and we caught up with another two 4x4's also ferrying birders up the mountain to see the same rare bird.
 The bird in question was another endemic species, Fuertes's Parrot or to give it its other name, Indigo winged Parrot which having been considered extinct had recently been re-discovered at the location we were heading for.
 The Birds of Colombia describes it as possibly the rarest resident bird in Colombia and it is only found in high temperate forest where it wanders around in pairs or small flocks looking for mistletoe berries.

 Juan passed one of the other 4x4's and then the other leaving them in our dust rather than the other way round.
 We swooped round endless curves until we stopped on a bridge at about 3000m elevation and from here it was a walk up the road in the hope of seeing the parrots.
 The other 4x4's passed us without stopping and their guides had obviously decided to go further up.
 Did they know something we did not?